Course Outline

 Format:

-Using one of the units from your senior secondary syllabus, design a unit plan that demonstrates your:
+Using one of the units from your senior secondary syllabus, design a sequence of 3 lessons that demonstrates your:

 - Discipline-specific pedagogical and content knowledge for senior secondary classroom practice